Safe Haven – A Ray of Hope

 Transforming Lives: Free Music and Instrument Learning Programme Empowering Underprivileged Child and Children with Disabilities

-Instruments include guitar, piano, violin , flute and ukulele, as well as other supportive instruments for therapy sessions.
+Instruments include guitar, piano, violin, flute and ukulele, as well as other supportive instruments used in therapy sessions.
 Singing, voice training and entertainment sessions remain a key part of the programme.

 ‘Be the Best Version of you’ Free Training Programme